Most Holy Family Monastery: Views

-The Monastery's website refers to the Catholic Church as "the Vatican II sect," and heretical.
-All popes since, as manifest heretics, and are therefore incapable of being pope.
+The monastery's website refers to the Catholic Church as "the Vatican II sect," and heretical.
+It claims that all popes since, as manifest heretics, are therefore incapable of being pope.

-The Monastery's website condemns natural family planning.
+The monastery's website condemns natural family planning.
 The website regards statements from the Catholic Church condoning natural family planning from before Pius XII as "not infallible or binding" and in conflict with other Catholic teaching that they do consider infallible.
-The Monastery's position is noted by Mary Farrell Bednarowski as "an admittedly rare example of contemporary opposition".
+The monastery's position is noted by Mary Farrell Bednarowski as "an admittedly rare example of contemporary opposition".

-The Monastery's website opposes the doctrines of baptism of desire and baptism of blood, and affirms that "outside the Catholic Church there is absolutely no salvation".
+The monastery's website opposes the doctrines of baptism of desire and baptism of blood, and affirms that "outside the Catholic Church there is absolutely no salvation".

-The Monastery's website embraces Holocaust denial, calling the Holocaust "[t]he propaganda hoax which has been so effectively used to cement Jewish power and influence in the world, and to silence any questioning of Jewish activities, support for Israel or a Jewish agenda [...] we work to expose Jewish domination and evil Jewish enterprises in the world, which (one must say) constitute the main power of the secular conspiracy."
+The monastery's website embraces Holocaust denial, calling the Holocaust "[t]he propaganda hoax which has been so effectively used to cement Jewish power and influence in the world, and to silence any questioning of Jewish activities, support for Israel or a Jewish agenda [...] we work to expose Jewish domination and evil Jewish enterprises in the world, which (one must say) constitute the main power of the secular conspiracy."

-In 2008 the Monastery published a book by Frederick Dimond ("Brother Michael") called UFOs: Demonic Activity & Elaborate Hoaxes Meant to Deceive Mankind.
+In 2008 the monastery published a book by Frederick Dimond ("Brother Michael") called UFOs: Demonic Activity & Elaborate Hoaxes Meant to Deceive Mankind.

 Sacraments

-None of the members of the Monastery have been ordained to the priesthood.
+None of the members of the monastery have been ordained to the priesthood.
 They believe that the mass of Paul VI, instituted post-Vatican II, is invalid.
 They also hold that even the Tridentine Mass as permitted by Benedict XVI in his 2007 Summorum Pontificum, is a compromised form of liturgy, because the 1962 Roman Missal that he approved includes changes made by Pope John XXIII, who they believe to be an antipope (along with Benedict XVI himself).
-Previously, the Monastery considered attending the Divine Liturgy at a Byzantine rite Catholic Church, in Rochester, New York, was appropriate; however the Monastery now regards that too as inadvisable.
+Previously, the monastery considered attending the Divine Liturgy at a Byzantine rite Catholic Church, in Rochester, New York, was appropriate; however the monastery now regards that too as inadvisable.

 Criticisms

 Catholic League

-In 1999, the Catholic League, in its annual report on anti-Catholicism, described the Monastery as "a dissident organization that challenges [...] papal authority", referring to the monastery's publication of a pamphlet entitled "101 Heresies of Anti-Pope John Paul II".
+In 1999, the Catholic League, in its annual report on anti-Catholicism, described the monastery as "a dissident organization that challenges [...] papal authority", referring to the monastery's publication of a pamphlet entitled "101 Heresies of Anti-Pope John Paul II".

 Southern Poverty Law Center listing

-The Monastery has been listed by the Southern Poverty Law Center as a hate group.
+The monastery has been listed by the Southern Poverty Law Center as a hate group.
 It places them in a category of adherents of "radical traditional Catholicism, or 'integrism'."
 This category is said to "routinely pillory Jews as 'the perpetual enemy of Christ' and worse, reject the ecumenical efforts of the Vatican, and sometimes even assert that recent popes have all been illegitimate.
 They are incensed by the liberalizing reforms of the Second Vatican Council, which condemned antisemitism and the accusation that the Jewish people are collectively responsible for deicide in the form of the crucifixion of Christ in the document Nostra aetate."